-LTP is proud to offer our Jump Start Program for Summer 2016.
+LTP is proud to offer our High School Jump Start Program for Summer 2017.
 These courses are designed to help students “hit the ground running” in the fall by preparing throughout the summer.
 LTP tutors are very familiar and experienced with the Loudoun County curriculum and know what students need to learn for initial and continued success in the first semester.

 Each class is designed as a four-week session, meeting twice a week, for a total of 16 hours.
 Please see below for exact days and times for each class, which will be limited to 10 students.

 Price per class: $799 (Multiple class discounts available)

 Calculus demystified.
 A comprehensive approach to Calculus, this course includes Precalculus review, limits, derivatives and its applications.
 Course success is enhanced by our tutors’ familiarity with the Loudoun County math curriculum and the nuances of individual teachers and their testing methods.

 Monday July 24, 7pm – 9pm Wednesday July 26, 7pm – 9pm

 Monday July 31, 7pm – 9pm Wednesday August 2, 7pm – 9pm

 Monday August 7, 7pm – 9pm Wednesday August 9, 7pm – 9pm